Nonlinear quantum optomechanics in a Fano-mirror microcavity system

 \subsection{Optical normal modes}

 In this work, we focus on the so-called ``single-photon ultrastrong-coupling regime'', where $g_{a,0}^{\omega}$ and $g_{d,0}^{\omega}$ are comparable in magnitude to the mechanical frequency $\Omega_{m}$.
-The Fano-mirror setup typically exhibits sufficiently strong optical coupling, such that \(\Lambda \gg \{g_{a,0}^{\omega}, g_{d,0}^{\omega}\}\)~\cite{WWoe2023}.
+The Fano-mirror setup typically exhibits sufficiently strong optical coupling, such that \(\Lambda \gg |g_{a,0}^{\omega}|, |g_{d,0}^{\omega}|\)~\cite{WWoe2023}.
 This hierarchy allows us to treat the optomechanical interactions as perturbative corrections to the optical subsystem (we will verify this approximation numerically as shown in Fig.~\ref{Eliminate}).
 Accordingly, one can temporarily neglect the mechanical degrees of freedom and transform the Hamiltonian into the optical normal-mode basis, as in previous works focusing on the weak-coupling regime~\cite{Juliette2023pra,DL2025Fano}.
 Despite the large bare linewidths of the two optical modes, we will show that this setup can also \emph{effectively} enter the single-photon strong-coupling regime under appropriate conditions.
 It is important to note that the single-photon strong- and ultrastrong-coupling regimes are not mutually exclusive.
-The former refers to the situation where the single-photon optomechanical coupling strengths approach or exceed the mechanical frequency, $g_{a,0}^\omega,g_{d,0}^\omega\gtrsim \Omega_m$, while the latter implies that these couplings dominate over the optical dissipation rates, $g_{a,0}^\omega,g_{d,0}^\omega > \gamma_a,\kappa_a,\kappa_d$.
+The former refers to the situation where the single-photon optomechanical coupling strengths dominate over the optical dissipation rates, while the latter implies that these couplings approach or exceed the mechanical frequency.
 Therefore, a single optomechanical system can simultaneously lie in both regimes, which is the case for our effective model, as will be shown below.

 Specifically, the optical Hamiltonian $\hat{H}_{\mathrm{opt}}$ can be diagonalized as

 where $\hat{A}_{\pm}$ denote the optical normal modes, defined as

 with the mixing angle $\theta$ determined by $\tan (2\theta) = \frac{2\Lambda}{\omega_a - \omega_d}$.
 The corresponding eigenfrequencies of modes $A_{\pm}$ are given by